Kim Kardashian’s Paris Robbery Still Makes The ‘KUWTK’ Star Cry

 A post shared by Kim Kardashian West (@kimkardashian) on

-In the months since Kim Kardashian’s terrifying robbery, details of the incident have been shared and some are straight from the testimony that she gave to Paris police in the early morning hours after the robbery happened.
+In the months since Kim Kardashian’s terrifying robbery, details of the incident have been shared, and some are straight from the testimony that she gave to Paris police in the early morning hours after the robbery happened.
 We learned that Kim was bound by tape and put in the bathtub as masked gunmen wearing police uniforms stormed into her room in the middle of the night.
-At first, she thought the noise was her sisters returning or even her own personal assistant up in the middle of the night but it was not.
-Kim also revealed that when the intruders came into her room, she was naked underneath a bathrobe and she feared at first that the men were terrorists then when she realized they were robbing her, Kim feared she was going to be raped or killed.
+At first, she thought the noise was her sisters returning or even her own personal assistant up in the middle of the night, but it was not.
+Kim also revealed that when the intruders came into her room, she was naked underneath a bathrobe, and she feared at first that the men were terrorists, then when she realized they were robbing her, Kim feared she was going to be raped or killed.

 A post shared by Kim Kardashian West (@kimkardashian) on

 Just recently, Kim Kardashian has slowly been making her way back into the public eye and back on social media.
-Even then, it’s pretty obvious that she’s being careful not to show off too much jewelry or be too flashy.
+Even then, it’s pretty obvious that she’s careful not to show off too much jewelry or be too flashy.
 Just last month, Kim finally made her first international trip to Dubai for a master class put on by her own makeup artist.

 A source close to Kim has been talking to People and updated them on Kim Kardashian’s emotional state just shy of six months after the Paris robbery.
 “Kim has come a long way from the robbery but that said, it’s a daily struggle to move past it and she probably never will be past it entirely,” the source claims.